edgedb/edgedb/docs/stdlib/datetime.rst

         ...   <datetime>'2019-01-01T01:02:03+00';
         QueryError: operator '-' cannot be applied to operands ...

-    It is also an error to subtract timezone-aware :eql:type:`std::datetime` to or from :eql:type:`cal::local_datetime`:
+    An exception will also be raised when trying to subtract a timezone-aware :eql:type:`std::datetime` type to or from :eql:type:`cal::local_datetime`:

     .. code-block:: edgeql-repl